 Cutter - What kind of art do you make?
 Visual photography?
 What sets your work apart from other people in your space?

 Me - I am a painter and in my painting, I implemented the both styles, western and oriental.
-My effort is to recreate a new style that will not only convey the traditional affects of both civilizations rather it will represent the integrity between Western and Indian art and culture.
+My effort is to recreate a new style that will not only convey the traditional effects of both civilizations rather it will represent the integrity between Western and Indian art and culture.
 My form I got in the inspiration of Cubism, however, I reformed the cubist geometric style and made it simple.
 Usually, my color is flat oriental typed two-dimensional, but sometimes, I used a tonal variation on color and it just a part of my experiment.
 I love to make the drawing in detail by using fine brushes that I got from several Indian old masterpiece paintings including “Ajanta”.
 I avoid any coarseness in my painting, which will unnecessarily encumber the composition.

 The specialty of my painting is clearness and smooth finishing which helps viewers to take a fresh breath in front of my painting accordingly it also helps to calm down the diverted mind of individuals.
-It’s not my opinion rather I got such feedbacks several times from viewers that refresh and inspire me to create again.
+It’s not my opinion rather I got such feedback several times from viewers that refresh and inspire me to create again.

 Cutter - What keeps you going and why do you what you do?
 What's your dream goal with your art?